-Now, there was this Treasure Hunt, where one needed to buy a ticket to win a lottery with assured prize.
-I targeted the JW Black Label bottle, but ended up with a combo of Fosters beer and tea-leaves packet- whatever, life’s never fair.
+Now, there was this Treasure Hunt, where one needed to buy a ticket to win a lottery with an assured prize.
+I targeted the JW Black Label bottle but ended up with a combo of Foster’s beer and tea-leaves packet- whatever, life’s never fair.
 I was feeling sleepy- damn sleepy and for a bong, the afternoon siesta is like a prayer to god, so had to leave the celebration.

 Overall, the afternoon was awesome and the only thing I regret is not taking my family along, they would’ve enjoyed it even more maybe.

-However, there’s always a next time.
+However, there’s always the next time.
 Till then, bon apetite !!!